 Photo: Courtesy of Freeletics

-Thanks to great technology, we can now work out anywhere we want, be that at home (ideal during the current situation) or on the road
+Thanks to great technology, we can now work out anywhere we want, be that at home or on the road

 Not being able to go to the gym is not an excuse for skipping your workout.
 Both Apple’s App Store and the Google Play store are loaded with hundreds of apps specifically designed to help you work out at your convenience.
 Whether you want a 10-minute yoga session or a one-hour outdoor run, download a workout app to break a sweat anywhere, anytime.

 No equipment?
 No problem!
 This app offers customizable coaching and workout sessions through the Freeletics AI coach.
 Workouts last between 10 and 30 minutes – and, all you need is your own bodyweight.
 With the premium version, you’ll also get extra features like workout goals, bespoke weekly training plans, and professional feedback.

 Think of this as Netflix, but for workouts.
 FitOn offers a wide array of exercise videos with easy-to-follow instructions.
 With classes for pilates, HIIT, barre, and more, you’ll find something for every training objective – and you don’t even need any equipment.
 Classes are with celebrity trainers like Cassey Ho and Katie Dunlop and you can even sync your friends to work out together.

 It’s no surprise that one of the biggest names in sports gear has a great on-the-go workout app.
 Pick your poison from workouts that target specific muscle groups, help you improve your performance, or only use your bodyweight.
 Taking a holistic approach, the app also offers a wealth of mindfulness, nutrition, and wellness tips.
 Best of all?
 Anyone can use this app – workouts are designed for all ability levels and range between 15 and 60 minutes.
 There are over 185 free workouts available, and new sessions drop each month.